2007-08: Michael Sgarbossa was taken by the Barrie Colts 54th overall at the 2008 OHL Priority Selection.

 2009-10: Sgarbossa began the season with the Colts, playing in 19 games for that team.
 He scored 7 goals and added 13 assists in those games.
 He was traded to Saginaw Spirit, posting 32 points (13G, 19A) in 48 games.
 Part of Team Canada for the World Under-18 Championships.

 2010-11: Sgarbossa was signed to a three-year, entry-level contract by the Sharks in September, 2010.
-He was returned to the OHL's Saginaw Spirit following camp.
+He was returned to the OHL’s Saginaw Spirit following camp.
 He skated in 26 games for the Spirit then was traded to Sudbury.
-After a so-so start with the Spirit, Sgarbossa had 62 points in 37 games for the Wolves in the regular season and was Sudbury's leading scorer in the playoffs.
-In 63 games between the two teams he scored 36 goals, including 15 power play goals, with 46 assists and was +13 (+16 with Sudbury) with 77 PMs.
+After a so-so start with the Spirit, Sgarbossa had 62 points in 37 games for the Wolves in the regular season and was Sudbury’s leading scorer in the playoffs.
+In 63 games between the two teams he scored 36 goals, including 15 power play goals, with 46 assists and was plus-13 (plus-16 with Sudbury) with 77 PMs.
 Sudbury, after finishing under .500 during the regular season, reached the second round of the playoffs.
-In eight post-season games Sgarbossa was +5 with 5 goals and 9 assists.
+In eight post-season games Sgarbossa was plus-5 with 5 goals and 9 assists.

 2011-12: The Avalanche acquired the rights to Sgarbossa in a five-player trade at the end of February.
 Sgarbossa was the leading scorer for the Sudbury Wolves in his fourth OHL season.
 Obtained by the Wolves in a mid-season trade the previous year, he scored 47 goals with 55 assists and was plus-21 with 68 penalty minutes in 66 games in his first full season with Sudbury.
 The Wolves finished fourth in the Central Division.
-Sgarbossa scored 2 goals with 1 assist and was minus-three with 6 penalty minutes in the four-game playoff series with Brampton.
+Sgarbossa scored 2 goals with 1 assist and was minus-3 with 6 penalty minutes in the four-game playoff series with Brampton.

 2012-13: Sgarbossa made his NHL debut in late January and skated in six games with Colorado before returning to AHL affiliate Lake Erie.
 He had no points and 4 penalty minutes and was -3; averaging 10:21 minutes of ice time with the Avalanche.
-Sgarbossa played 57 games for the AHL's Monsters and was the team's second-leading scorer.
-He scored 19 goals with 25 assists and was -11 with 71 penalty minutes.
+Sgarbossa played 57 games for the AHL’s Monsters and was the team’s second-leading scorer.
+He scored 19 goals with 25 assists and was minus-11 with 71 penalty minutes.
 Lake Erie finished third in the North Division but missed the AHL playoffs.